kouseina/kouseina/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently study on ...
+SMK Telkom Purwokerto
 - 🌱 I’m currently learning ...
 Flutter
 - 👯 I’m looking to collaborate on ...
 Flutter
 - 🤔 I’m looking for help with ...
+Google
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Account Facebook] (https://web.facebook.com/daffa.putera.14/)
 - 😄 Pronouns: ...
 He/Him